Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 You need to put the packing slip inside the shipping box.

-Both packing slip and invoice have remarkable importance in the order fulfillment process.
-These documents help you stay organized and show your professionalism.
+Both the packing slip and the invoice have remarkable importance in the order fulfillment process.
+These documents — along with related shipping paperwork like bills of lading, shipping labels, and delivery notes — help you stay organized and show your professionalism.

-We hope this article on packing slip vs invoice help you understand the importance and difference between these documents.
+We hope this article on packing slip vs invoice helps you understand the importance and difference between them.

 Leave a Reply